How To Navigate Dating With HIV | myHIVteam

 You can also protect your partner by sticking to your HIV treatment regimen.
 Having an undetectable viral load means that your HIV cannot be transmitted by sex to your partner.
 This is just another reason to make sure to take your HIV medications every day and see your doctor regularly.

 Dating while living with HIV can be a complicated, personal journey.
-There is no one playbook to finding a partner, disclosing your status, and keeping you both as healthy as possible.
-Thankfully, there are people there to help.
+There is no one rule book for finding a partner, disclosing your status, and keeping you both as healthy as possible.
+Thankfully, there are people who can help.
 Counselors, therapists, and other health care providers are happy to discuss strategies to have a safe and fulfilling dating life.
-Your myHIVteam community is another resource for discussing dating challenges and successes as an HIV-positive person.
+Your myHIVteam community is another resource for discussing dating challenges and successes.

 By arming yourself with knowledge, building a supportive network, and embracing open communication, you can navigate dating successfully while living with HIV.